 In the autumn of 1947, Subhi al-Khadra was chosen to represent Palestine on the Military Committee of the Arab League, which was charged with supervising the fighting in Palestine.
 That committee entrusted him with the task of buying arms from Egypt and Libya and sending them to Palestine.
 He continued to do so until June 1948.

-Following the disaster of 1948, he sought refuge in Damascus where in October 1949 he was appointed director of the Institute of Palestinian Arab Refugees, which the Syrian government had set up early that year to oversee Palestinian refugee affairs in Syria.
+Following the Nakba, he sought refuge in Damascus where in October 1949 he was appointed director of the Institute of Palestinian Arab Refugees, which the Syrian government had set up early that year to oversee Palestinian refugee affairs in Syria.
 Shortly thereafter, he left his official post and returned to his law practice.